Gutfeld!: Cast and notable guests

-Background and history
+Background and production

 The show previously aired on Saturday and Sunday nights at 10:00 p.m.
 ET as The Greg Gutfeld Show from its release on May 31, 2015, until March 13, 2021.
 In February 2021, Gutfeld announced that the show would move to weeknights at 11:00 p.m.
 ET.
 In March 2021, Gutfeld revealed that the weekday edition of the show would premiere on Monday, April 5, under the new title Gutfeld!.
 The final weekend episode of the show aired on March 13, 2021, and the first weekday episode aired on April 5, 2021.

 Gutfeld! has been taped in front of a live studio audience in New York City since 2016, but because of NYC's COVID-19 restrictions, this was not possible for most of 2020 and 2021.
-In 2022, Gutfeld revealed a new studio for Gutfeld! which more closely resembled traditional late-night talk show studios.
-It included expanded room for a larger studio audience, which, since May 2022, has appeared in every episode.
-In order to maximize studio audience opportunities, Gutfeld periodically takes the show on tour.
+In May 2022, Gutfeld revealed a new studio for the show, which more closely resembled traditional late-night talk shows.
+While the audience was small and meant to be somewhat intimate, the larger studio includes expanded room for attendees.

 In the event of breaking news, Gutfeld! is preempted by an additional hour of Fox News @ Night, as was the case upon the beginning of Russia's invasion of Ukraine on February 23, 2022.
 As the extended Ukraine coverage continued for several weeks, rumors surfaced that the show might have been permanently cancelled.
 However, the show returned on Monday, March 14.

+A "New King of Late Night" Super Bowl commercial aired during Super Bowl LVII on February 12, 2023.
+The 15-second ad featured Gutfeld (with his pet dog Gus), Tyrus and Timpf via Fox News.
+Gutfeld also went on tour with other show regulars and surprise guests, ranking 4.5 out of 5 based on audience reviews via the independent show guide New York City Theatre.

 During the 2023 Writers Guild of America strike, Gutfeld! was not affected with all of the other late-night shows including The Late Show with Stephen Colbert, Jimmy Kimmel Live!, The Tonight Show Starring Jimmy Fallon, Late Night with Seth Meyers and The Daily Show halting production.
-This was mainly attributed to the smaller backstage team of Gutfeld! compared to other late-night talk shows and the fact that none of them were members of the WGA before or during the strike.
+This was mainly attributed to the smaller Gutfeld! staff compared to its competition, and because none of them were members of the WGA before or during the strike.

-On June 26, 2023, Fox News announced that Gutfeld! would move to 10 p.m. beginning July 17, 2023, as part of a larger realignment of its primetime schedule, which means the show is no longer considered "late night" as it is no longer competing with other late night shows.
+On June 26, 2023, Fox News announced that Gutfeld! would move to 10 p.m.
+ET beginning July 17, 2023, as part of a larger realignment of its prime time schedule.
+This meant the show would no longer compete with other late-night talk shows.

-The success of the show resulted in Fox News debuting a new comedy program called Fox News Saturday Night in June 2023, which often saw regular panelists Tyrus, Kat Timpf and Tom Shillue serve as interim hosts.
+The success of the show resulted in Fox News debuting a new comedy program called Fox News Saturday Night in June 2023, which had regular panelists Tyrus, Timpf, Shillue and Kennedy serve as interim hosts before Jimmy Failla became the permanent host.
+Failla previously appeared as a guest and performed stand-up comedy on Gutfeld!.